stratum-mining/stratumprotocol.org/src/index.md

     value: config_D
     visualSrc: /assets/config-d.svg
     mobileVisualSrc: /assets/config-d-mobile.svg
     textContent: In this configuration miners run mining devices with SV1 firmware and connect to the translation proxy which translates the SV1 to SV2 messages and sends them to the SV2 pool.
-Transaction selection is done by the miners locally and then negotiated with the pool.
+Transaction selection is done by the miners locally and then declared to the pool.
 roadmapTitle: Progress and Roadmap
 roadmapTagline: This is where the Stratum V2 protocol’s progress currently stands.
 roadmapSteps:
   - __MVP1__ will allow users to run SV2 where a miner runs existing SV1 firmware with a proxy that translates messages into SV2.
 In this configuration, the pool selects transactions.
   - A pull request that implements a **block template provider** will be submitted to the Bitcoin Core repository for review which will make MVP1 complete.
-  - Implement the **job negotiator**, which a miner or miners can use to negotiate a block template with a pool.
+  - Implement the **job negotiator**, which a miner or miners can use to declare a block template to a pool.
   - Once a translator, template provider, and job negotiator are running, we will launch an MVP2.
 In this configuration, a miner handles mempool transaction selection, and the pool accepts it.
   - Apply early adopter feedback and tailor configurations that will move MVP1 and MVP2 from beta to production-ready.
 # Specification authors section